That true health and wellness are about waaaay more than just the absence of disease.

 Between a rambunctious Boston Terrier, 2 cranky house cats, and a mini flock of chickens, I’m knee-deep in fur-babies (and wouldn’t have it any other way). 🐕🐈🐓

 I’m constantly experimenting in the kitchen and love finding ways to squeeze more veggies into dishes.
-My husband hasn’t yet accepted that he’ll forever be the guinea pig for all of my concoctions.
+My husband hasn’t yet accepted the fact that he will forever be the guinea pig for all of my concoctions. 😈

 I enjoy seeing the drama unfold on The Bachelor / Bachelorette and other variations of the franchise (don’t judge!)… though Heartland is by far my favorite show of all time. 🐎🐎🐎